 7.9. structs in Assembly

 A struct is another way to create a collection of data types in C. Unlike arrays, structs enable different data types to be grouped together.
-C stores a struct
+C stores a struct like a single-dimension array, where the data elements (fields) are stored contiguously.

-Let’s revisit struct studentT
+Let’s revisit struct studentT from Chapter 1:

 struct studentT {